 Walk south on Brown Avenue and turn right on Second Street.
 Cross Scottsdale Road and turn left on Marshall Way.
 Head south for half a block to Virtù Honest Craft, located on your left at Bespoke Inn, Café & Bicycles.

 The intimate dining room opens onto an idyllic patio inspired by European villas with hues of cobalt blue and sunflower gold – the perfect setting for James Beard nominee Chef Gio Osso’s Mediterranean menu.
 One can choose to dine light on a colorful beet salad with whipped goat cheese, Marcona almonds and lavender honey, or splurge on a 40-oz tomahawk ribeye for two.
 In the spring, seasonal plates might include gnocchi tossed with fava beans and chanterelle mushrooms, or celebrate fall with sea bass served with butternut squash gratin and golden raisin gremolata.
 You’ll love any dish you order at this Scottsdale treasure.

+Full and happy, you’re likely thinking another stroll is in order as you contemplate dessert.
 Head north on Marshall Way to First Street.
-Turn right on First Street and cross Scottsdale Road before looking for Shakes & Cones on your right.
+Turn right on First Street and cross Scottsdale Road to find Shakes & Cones on your right.